LabKey/labkey-ui-components/packages/querygrid/README.md

 * When removing queryGridModel, also remove the corresponding editGridModel
 * Add DATA_CLASSES schema
 * convert InsertRowsResponse to class and export it
+* add addColumns and removeColumn for modifying an EditableGrid model (and the corresponding QueryGriModel)

 ### version 0.2.0
 *Released*: 29 April 2019